tobiasbp/postfix-inbound-gateway/README.md

 Run the image in a container
 1. `docker pull tobiasbp/postfix-inbound-gateway`
-2. `docker run --rm --name postfix-demo  -p 2525:25 tobiasbp/postfix-inbound-gateway`
+2. `docker run --rm --hostname mymail.example.com --name postfix-demo  -p 2525:25 tobiasbp/postfix-inbound-gateway`
 3. You can now connect to the gateway at `localhost:2525`.
-4. Play around with [swaks]{http://www.jetmore.org/john/code/swaks/} to test your configuration.
+4. Play around with [swaks](http://www.jetmore.org/john/code/swaks/) to test your configuration.

 You may disable som of the sender restrictions (See below) when testing.

+Make sure:
+1. The hostname of the container matches the [_fqdn_](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of your server
+2. Configure [reverse DNS](https://en.wikipedia.org/wiki/Reverse_DNS_lookup) so the server's IP, resolves to your server's_FQDN_.

 # Volumes
+The image has thw following volumes.
 * /var/spool/postfix: Mails beeing processed are stored here
 * /etc/postfix/certs: Make certs available to postfix in this dir (See TLS)